Learning Granularity-Aware Affordances from Human-Object Interaction for Tool-Based Functional Dexterous Grasping: Experiments

-For the task of dexterous grasp, we employ the grasp success rate as the metric, as introduced~\cite{zhu2023toward}.
-A successful grasp is defined as the hand maintaining a stable grip on an object for at least ten seconds, and the fingers correctly performing the intended action on the functional area of a tool.
+For dexterous grasping, we measure the grasp success rate as defined in~\cite{zhu2023toward}: a grasp is successful if the hand holds the object stably for at least ten seconds and correctly performs the intended action on the tool's functional area.

-\textbf{Hardware Setup.} For our empirical studies, we constructed a real-world experimental platform depicted in Fig.~\ref{hardware}.
-The platform comprises an Inspire Hand, a UR5 industrial robotic arm, an Intel RealSense D435i camera, a tool holder, and a control computer.
-The Inspire Hand, a low-cost anthropomorphic manipulator, boasts six degrees of freedom: two for the thumb and one for each of the remaining digits.
-Actuation for each degree of freedom is provided by a linear motor.
-A 1-D force sensor and a position sensor are mounted at the end of the drive train to detect force and position in real-time.